-There are also a few other potential issues most notably the fact that elevated LDL cholesterol (and lowered HDL) and other blood lipids may be associated with an increased risk of developing Alzhemiers or associated disorders in later life (R, R, R, R), although this is in itself unclear as trials targeting LDL through statin intake were inconclusive (R, R).
-This is alongside the other potential health effects associated with high-fat low-carb diets.
-The bottom line here is that, for some, the ketogenic diet could do some bad things to their lipid markers which would appear to put them at increased risk.
+There are also a few other potential issues most notably the fact that elevated LDL cholesterol (and lowered HDL) and other blood lipids may be associated with an increased risk of developing Alzhemiers or associated disorders in later life,12131415 although this is in itself unclear as trials targeting LDL through statin intake were inconclusive.1617 This is alongside the other potential health risks associated with high-fat low-carb diets in some people.
+The bottom line here is that, for some, the ketogenic diet could do some bad things to their lipid markers which would appear to put them at increased risk for developing Alzheimer’s.

 So at the moment it’s a bit of a mixed picture.
 Based on John’s excellent series of posts about LDL and cholesterol hyper-responders/producers I would predict that there will be a significant variation in response.